Heywood, Wiltshire: Religious sites

 A small Congregational church was built at Hawkeridge in 1844.
 As of 2015 the church remains in use.

 The Church of England parish church of the Holy Trinity was built in 1849 and served a new ecclesiastical parish which was formed from the northern part of the parish of Westbury.
 The building is in the 13th-century style; Pevsner describes the east window of 1876 as "especially horrible".
 The church closed in 1981 and was converted for residential use.

 Amenities

 There is a pub at Hawkeridge, the Royal Oak.

 The village primary school was closed in 1971.
 It had been built in 1836 at the expense of Henry G.G.
-Ludlow and educated children of all ages until 1930.
+Ludlow of Heywood House and educated children of all ages until 1930.

 The Eaves Learning Centre, just over the north boundary of the parish near Dursley, is a small independent school for children with special needs aged 8 to 19, run by Witherslack Group.